 How to Attach Wire to Hang Bow

 1. Turn bow face down.
-Thread one end of a 12-inch long piece of wire under and through the back of the knot.
+Thread one end of a 12-inch long piece of wire or a pipe cleaner under and through the back of the knot.

 2. Center wire and twist wire against knot to secure.